jewettaij/visfd/doc/doc_filter_mrc.md

 These arguments will apply a *grayscale* [top-hat](https://en.wikipedia.org/wiki/Opening_(morphology)) transform to your image.
+Recall that the opening and closing filters remove small objects from an image.
+For comparison, the top-hat transforms remove large features.
-The white top-hat transform emphasizes small bright objects on a dark background.
+The white top-hat transform removes large bright objects on a dark background.
-The black top-hat transform emphasizes small dark objects on a bright background.
+The black top-hat transform removes large dark objects on a bright background.
 The size of the objects preserved is determined by the *thickness* parameter (which is in physical units, not voxels, unless the [-w 1](#Voxel-Width) argument is used).
-*(Details: A spherical structure-factor with radius=thickness is used.)*
 These transforms have not been optimized for speed.

 *Note: As an alternative, you can also use a